nouhadziri/DialogEntailment/README.md

 ```bash
 training/allennlp.sh -s <MODEL_DIR> [--overwrite] [--config <CONFIG_FILE>]
 ```
-- BERT [\[Devlin et al., 2018\]](https://arxiv.org/abs/1810.04805): We fine-tuned a pre-trained BERT model using [this](https://github.com/huggingface/pytorch-pretrained-BERT) library provided by Huggingface.
+- BERT [\[Devlin et al., 2018\]](https://arxiv.org/abs/1810.04805): We fine-tuned a pre-trained BERT model using :hugs: [Transformers](https://github.com/huggingface/pytorch-pretrained-BERT) (when it was called, `pytorch-pretrained-BERT`).
 We modified [run_classifier.py](https://github.com/huggingface/pytorch-pretrained-BERT/blob/master/examples/run_classifier.py) to support the entailment task.
 Here is how to train the model, followed by other arguments that can be passed to the program:
 ```bash
 python -m dialogentail.huggingface --do_eval --do_train --output_dir <MODEL_DIR>
 ```